kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I always knew she'd be our greatest help.
 - She'll be worried about getting murdered now!
 HAHA!
 - I wonder how a whole bunch of people might like that horrible constant feeling... let's hope the karma comes quick.
-- Thanks for listening to quite a rant but I've been really upset.
-- I'll keep February a little more factual, a little less opinionated shall I?
-Yes, OK.